igrishaev/pg2/docs/arrays.md

               {:params [[{:foo 1} {:bar 2} {:test [1 2 3]}]]})
 ~~~

-Elements might be everything that can be JSON-encoded: numbers, strings,
+Elements can be anything JSON-encodable: numbers, strings,
-boolean, etc. The only tricky case is a vector.
+boolean, etc. The only tricky case is vectors.
 To not break the algorithm that
-traverses the matrix, wrap a vector element with `pg/json-wrap`:
+traverses the matrix, wrap vector element with `pg/json-wrap`:

 ~~~clojure
 (pg/execute conn